pinkeen/ApiDebugBundle/README.md

 ![ApiDebugBundle in action](Resources/doc/meta/images/apidebug.png)

-This bundle add a web debug toolbar tab which displays information about API consumer requests.
+This bundle adds a web debug toolbar tab which displays information about API consumer requests.

 It aims to be universal and allow for easy integration with SDKs and HTTP client libraries.

-Currently it supports [Guzzle 4](https://github.com/guzzle/guzzle) out-of-the box.
+Currently it supports [Guzzle 6](https://github.com/guzzle/guzzle) out-of-the box.

+It should be extremely easy to integrate with any http client using PSR-7 messages.

+For `Guzzle4`-compatible version use the `v1.0` tag.

 ## Requirements